Maltz goes on to say that all our actions, feelings, behavior - even our abilities - are always consistent with this self-image.

 belief of "I can't".

 Want to learn more about how to use your thoughts to manifest what you want?
-Check out our Free Video-Series on manifesting power.
+Check out this video.

 95-99 % of all our behavior is automatic